KarelvdVrie/EfficientNet-V2_Reproducibility-CS4240/README.md

 {% include_relative Graphs/AntsBees_transfer_learning.html %}

 As could be seen by the results above, the best validation accuracy for the given hyperparameters with *Efficientnet_v2_s* for the dataset is 75% when the weight is trained from scratch versus 69.9 % when the pre-trained weights are used.
 This shows that training with randomly initialized weights leads to better results when working with this dataset.
-It should be noted that the best validation performance of 94% was achieved using ResNet-18 with pre-trained weights [6].
+It should be noted that the best validation performance of 94% was achieved using ResNet-18 with pre-trained weights for the dataset [6].

 ## Monkey Species dataset
 Lastly, we use the 10 Monkey Species dataset [7].
 The dataset contains 1400 images of 10 classes: mantled howler, patas monkey, bald uakari, Japanese macaque, pygmy marmoset, white-headed capuchin, silvery marmoset, the common squirrel monkey, black-headed night monkey, and Nilgiri langur.
 The set of parameters is shown in the table below.